kstenerud/hyver/README.md

 Where:

-- `track` is a number representing the release track (much like the major version in SemVer).
+- `track` is a number representing the release track (much like the major version in Python).
 This can be 0 for the "prerelease" track.
-- `year`, `month`, `day` mark the date (always use leading zeroes in month and day).
+- `year`, `month`, `day` mark the date (month and day are always 2 digits).
 - `release` is the daily release number (always starting at 1).
 If more than one release occurs in a day, increment this (so for example the 2nd release is 2).
 - `metadata` is a series of letters (always in alphabetical order) representing metadata about this particular release.
-If no metadata is needed, this field is omitted.
+If no metadata letters are needed, this field is omitted.
   - `b`: This release contains breaking changes.
   - `d`: This release contains deprecations.
   - `n`: This release contains new features/functionality/APIs